Logging Configuration¶

 - Write the same logs to the specified file in

-in JSON format - Use synchronous file writes to ensure message order is maintained
+LOG_FILE_PATHin JSON format - Use synchronous file writes to ensure message order is maintained

 Message Order Synchronization¶

-to ensure that log messages are written in the exact order they are generated.
+The file logging is configured with sync: true to ensure that log messages are written in the exact order they are generated.
 This is especially important for session logging where the sequence of events matters.

 Usage Example¶

-To enable file logging, add the following to your .env
+To enable file logging, add the following to your .env file or environment variables:

 Log File Format¶